cisco-en-programmability/terraform-provider-dnacenter/docs/resources/image_device_activation.md

 It performs create operation on Software Image Management (SWIM).
 	- Activates a software image on a given device.
 Software image must be present in the device flash

-~>**Warning:**
-This resource does not represent a real-world entity in Cisco DNA Center, therefore changing or deleting this resource on its own has no immediate effect.
-Instead, it is a task part of a Cisco DNA Center workflow.
-It is executed in DNACenter without any additional verification.
-It does not check if it was executed before or if a similar configuration or action already existed previously.

-Most commonly, this resource is used together with [swim_image_file](./swim_image_file.md) and [network_device](./network_device.md) to activate software image.

 ## Example Usage

 ```terraform